AaronSmulian2004/MAST-POE/README.md

 Overview

-This mobile application, developed in React Native, is designed to help Chef Christoffel manage his personalized culinary experiences.
+This mobile application, developed in React Native, is designed to help Chef Christoffel manage his personalised culinary experiences.
 It provides a dynamic menu management system that allows him to easily update menu items, filter them by course, and provide guests with a seamless digital menu experience.

-This version of the app is very different from what I submitted for Part 2.
-I wasn't happy with how Part 2 turned out, so I rewrote most of the code to fix bugs and make it work better.

 Key Features

-    Dynamic Menu Management: Allows Chef Christoffel to add, edit, and remove menu items with ease.
+    Dynamic Menu Management: Allows Chef Christoffel to add, edit and remove menu items with ease.

     Predefined Course List: Uses a dropdown/picker to select from a predefined list of courses (Starter, Main, Dessert, etc.).